 Hematologic and Digestive system complications

-Pregnancy is associated with exaggerated gastrointestinal and hematological symptoms.
+Pregnancy is associated with exaggerated gastrointestinal and haematological symptoms.
 Nausea and vomiting, gastroesophageal reflux, and constipation are common manifestations of pregnancy.
-Hyperemesis gravidarum, intrahepatic cholestasis, Toxemia of Pregnancy (Preeclampsia, Eclampsia, HELLP syndrome), and acute fatty liver of pregnancy are distinct disease entities peculiar to pregnancy.
-All these manifestations, including gallstones, hematological manifestations, and any other systemic disorders, may worsen or precipitate in pregnancy.
+Hyperemesis gravidarum, intrahepatic cholestasis, toxaemia of Pregnancy (Preeclampsia, Eclampsia, HELLP syndrome), and acute fatty liver of pregnancy are distinct disease entities peculiar to pregnancy.
+All these manifestations, including gallstones, haematological manifestations, and any other systemic disorders, may worsen or precipitate in pregnancy.

-The pathophysiology and exact mechanism still need to be better understood, but it is believed to be from multiple pathways like genetic abnormalities, hormonal abnormalities, and unspecified idiopathic routes [59].
+The pathophysiology and exact mechanism still need to be better understood, but it is believed to be from multiple pathways, like genetic abnormalities, hormonal abnormalities, and unspecified idiopathic routes [59].
 Progesterone has an inhibitory effect on the smooth muscle of the pylorus and small bowel, decreasing gastrointestinal motility, delaying gastric emptying, and inhibiting hepatic glucuronosyltransferase, thereby causing nausea with vomiting and cholestasis, respectively [59].
-The basolateral membrane of the hepatocyte's permeability to bile can be decreased by estrogen, constituting decreased bile secretion in synergism with progesterone.
+The basolateral membrane of the hepatocyte's permeability to bile can be decreased by estrogen, constituting decreased bile secretion in synergy with progesterone.
 Recent studies have investigated the mutation of hepatobiliary transporter genes (hepatic phospholipid transporters (MDRD3, ABCB4)) and bile salt export pump (BSEP, ABCB11) in pregnant women as a possible cause of cholestasis in addition to the earlier stated mechanism.
 The other sequels linked to some of these pathways are acute liver failure, a rare complication with an incidence of 5/100,000, and spontaneous hepatic rupture, which occurs in less than 2% of cases [59][60].

 In Preeclampsia, most unique hematological and G.I. complications share the exact pathophysiological mechanisms like an abnormal vascular response to placenta growth associated, endothelial dysfunction, metabolic changes, increased inflammatory responses, generalized endothelial and microvascular injury resulting in microangiopathic anemia, hepatic artery vasospasm and vasoconstriction, periportal or portal fibrin deposits with necrosis of liver lobules and thrombocytopenia in addition to Hemodilution anemia, marginal elevation of platelets and low albumin[59][60].
 HELLP syndrome is defined by the presence of Hemolysis, Elevated Liver enzymes, and Low Platelets, occurring in 0.17-0.85% of all pregnancies, more frequently in older multiparous Caucasian women (>34 years) and spectrally progressing into Disseminated consumptive coagulopathy (DIC) [59][60].
-In general, the pathway favors a pro-coagulation state in pregnancy, constituting the development of a thromboembolic crisis.
-Cortical blindness, placenta abruption, cerebral hemorrhage, splenomegaly(rupture), renal insufficiency, intestinal infarction , cardiomegaly and pancreatitis are sequels of the thromboembolic complication [59][60].
+In general, the pathway favours a pro-coagulation state in pregnancy, constituting the development of a thromboembolic crisis.
+Cortical blindness, placenta abruption, cerebral haemorrhage, splenomegaly(rupture), renal insufficiency, intestinal infarction , cardiomegaly and pancreatitis are sequels of the thromboembolic complication [59][60].

 Empirical evidence based on clinical studies

-There are documented evolutionary studies of preeclampsia dated back to the 18th century.
-John C. W. Lever at Guy’s Hospital in London, England in 1843 identified the association of convulsions, proteinuria and edema[61].
-John William Ballantyne at the University of Edinburgh in 1885 identified hypertension as an important component of eclampsia[61].Though, by 1897 reports credited Louis Henri Vaquez and Pierre Nobécourt with the discovery of eclamptic hypertension[61].
-Between 1850–1700 BC medical text from late Middle Kingdom(The Kahun Gynecological Papyrus) addressing women’s health mentioned the characteristics features of eclampsia, and this was found near the modern-day Egyptian town of Lehun in 1889 by Flinders Petrie[61].
+There are documented evolutionary studies of preeclampsia dating back to the 18th century.
+John C. W. Lever at Guy’s Hospital in London, England, in 1843 identified the association of convulsions, proteinuria and oedema [61].
+John William Ballantyne at the University of Edinburgh in 1885 identified hypertension as an important component of eclampsia[61].Though by 1897, reports credited Louis Henri Vaquez and Pierre Nobécourt with the discovery of eclamptic hypertension[61].
+Between 1850–1700 BC medical text from the late Middle Kingdom(The Kahun Gynaecological Papyrus) addressing women’s health mentioned the characteristic features of eclampsia, and this was found near the modern-day Egyptian town of Lehun in 1889 by Flinders Petrie[61].
 In 1914, James Young observed an increased frequency of placental infarcts in women when compared with pregnant women without albuminuria[61].